Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 3. Disable the Proxy Server

 - Click Search, enter internet options, and click the app.

 - Click the Connections tab and press the LAN settings button.

 - Deselect the Use a proxy server for your LAN setting, and press the OK button.

-- Click Turn Windows Firewall on or off to open the settings shown directly below.
+- Click Turn Windows Defender Firewall on or off.

 - Select both the Turn off Windows Firewall options on the Customize Settings tab.